Multi-document Summarization via Deep Learning Techniques: A Survey: Datasets

-\textbf{Rotten Tomatoes Dataset.} Rotten tomatoes dataset \cite{wang2016neural} consists of the collected reviews of 3,731 movies from rotten tomato website\footnote{http://rottentomatoes.com}.
-Among them, the authors selected 2,458 movies, 536 movies and 737 movies for training, validation and testing.
+\textbf{Rotten Tomatoes.} The Rotten Tomatoes dataset \cite{wang2016neural} consists of the collected reviews of 3,731 movies from the Rotten Tomato website\footnote{http://rottentomatoes.com}.
 The reviews contain both professional critics and user comments.
-For each movie, one sentence summary is created by professional editors.
+For each movie, a one-sentence summary is created by professional editors.